A Decomposition Analysis of Diffusion Over a Large Network: Conclusion

 \section{Conclusion}

-We develop a framework in which we quantify the role of the covariates contributing to spurious diffusion.
-This paper's proposal can be useful in practice especially when there is a concern about potential bias in the estimated diffusion due to the covariates.
+In this paper, we develop a method of quantifying the role of the covariates contributing to relational diffusion.
+This paper's proposal can be useful in practice especially when there is a concern about potential bias in the estimated diffusion due to missing covariates.
 In this situation, one may want to quantify the role of covariates in the estimated diffusion and see whether the role is statistically significant.
 This paper provides a statistical method that is potentially useful in such a situation.

-One promising line of future research could be to investigate whether there exists inference based on permutation on the diffusion decomposition.
-Conditional on $X$ and $G$, observations are all heterogeneously distributed.
+There are multiple extensions of the paper's proposal.
+First, it would be interesting to consider a situation with multiple networks and to measure relational diffusion along each network.
+Note that in the context of linear spatial models, \cite{Drukker/Egger/Prucha:22:ET} studied situations with multiple networks and provided asymptotic inference.
+Second, it could be interesting to investigate whether there exists inference based on permutation on the diffusion decomposition.
+Conditional on $X$ and $G_{\mathsf{obs}}$, observations are all heterogeneously distributed.
 Hence standard nonparametric bootstrap does not work.
+(See \cite{Kojevnikov:21:arXiv} for a bootstrap method for network dependence processes.)
 However, there could be a permutation-based approach that exhibits better finite sample performance than asymptotic inference.
 This was shown in the Monte Carlo study of \cite{Song:18:ReStat} in estimating the graph concordance.
 It would be interesting to see if such a phenomenon extends to this decomposition analysis studied in this paper.